 Although it is not shown above, multiple clients can connect through either of the two methods and both connection methods can be used simultaneously.
 In fact, a direct connection is required when updating versions, and this requirement is satisfied by running the OpenDental.exe directly on the Middle Tier server.

 You will need to install and perform updates directly from the Middle Tier server.
 Any attempt to perform an update from another computer will give the user an error message.
-If you are also using the HL7 Service, also refer to Update Sequence.
+If you are also using the HL7 Service, refer to Updating Open Dental Versions.

 These items must be checked before you begin setting up Middle Tier.